Dates: October 7 - 8, 2021

 Built on genuine interactions and spontaneous connections, the Forum is a unique opportunity for practical discussions among preeminent lawyers, from leading law firms and banks from the United States and Europe, who specialize in financial institutions enforcement.

 "The Forum is the most valuable and interesting legal gathering I attend all year.
 Cambridge Forums and the Steering Committee do an incredible job organizing and planning this event.
-Thank You!"Nola Heller Partner Cahill Gordon & Reindel LLP New York
+Thank You!"Nola B. Heller Partner Cahill Gordon & Reindel LLP New York